pjf/pjf.github.io/tech/_posts/gittip.md

 Gittip was founded on a culture of radical transparency and openness.
 Everything would be out in the open; source code, meetings, IRC logs, discussions, decissions, source code, all of it.
-I think that transparency is good, but in a world where your gender may mean threats of extreme violence over
+I think that transparency is good, but in a world where one's gender may mean threats of extreme violence over
 [one's opinion of a comic book cover](http://www.doctornerdlove.com/2014/04/ending-sexual-harassment-geek-culture/), radical transparency does *not* mean safety.
 There are good reasons